 Because spirituality is such an integral part of addiction recovery, it can help prevent people from relapsing.
 This is because a soul that’s healthy, content, and filled with purpose helps promote good physical and mental health, which then helps motivate people to overcome their addiction triggers and maintain sobriety long-term.

 To learn more about the addiction treatment programs and types of spirituality in the individual and group therapies that we offer here at Grace Land Recovery, contact us today!
-We would love to help you improve your spiritual life so that you can overcome addiction and maintain sobriety.
+We would love to help you improve your spiritual life so that you can use the science of spirituality to overcome addiction and maintain sobriety.